Then Jesus, filled with the power of the Spirit, returned to Galilee. - Luke 4:14a

 How many [insert your denomination/ parish/ organization/ or your own name HERE] does it take to change a light bulb?
 Five.
 One to change it, and four to stand around talking about how much better the old one was.

 One temptation of a life of prayer is to enshrine the “soul's initiation.”
-Instead of realizing the experience of conversion nudges you into the long, deep, wide journey of the soul, you want to access that one energy over and over like grabbing the brass ring on a carousel.
+Instead of realizing the experience of conversion nudges you into the long, deep, wide journey of the soul, you want to access that one burst of energy over and over like grabbing the brass ring on a carousel.
 So you go in circles instead of moving forward.
 And you wonder why God has “abandoned” you!
 The Spirit has moved on, waiting for you to move on, too.
 (I go before you to prepare a place for you... so that where I am, you may be also. -John 14:2-3)

 One of the functions of the season of Epiphany is to push the initiate onward toward Lent - the next place of purgation, a cleansing 'night of the soul'.
 Lent purifies the initiate for the Easter mysteries - requiring careful preparation.
 The Easter mysteries unfold the reason why we are initiates in the first place.